holistic-stack/openscad-tree-sitter/src/lib/current-context.md

 - **Error Reporting**: Detailed error messages with position information and suggestions for fixes
 - **Integration with Parser**: Updates to the parser to use the enhanced error handling system

-### 3. Query Caching and Optimization (Task 0.4)
+### 3. Query Caching and Optimization (Task 0.4) - COMPLETED

-We're implementing query caching to improve performance, especially for frequently used queries.
+We've implemented query caching to improve performance, especially for frequently used queries.

 #### Key Components

 - **QueryCache Interface**: Defines methods for caching and retrieving query results
 - **LRUQueryCache**: Implements the cache interface using an LRU (Least Recently Used) strategy
 - **QueryManager**: Manages query execution and caching
+- **QueryVisitor**: Integrates the query manager with the visitor pattern
 - **Integration with AST Generator**: Updates the AST generator to use the query manager

+#### Implementation Details

+- Created a `QueryCache` interface with methods for caching and retrieving query results
+- Implemented `LRUQueryCache` class with LRU eviction policy
+- Created `QueryManager` for executing and caching queries
+- Implemented `QueryVisitor` for integrating with the visitor pattern
+- Updated `VisitorASTGenerator` to use the query visitor
+- Added detailed logging to help debug issues with the query system
+- Created unit tests for the query cache, LRU cache, query manager, and query visitor

+#### Benefits

+- **Performance**: Query caching improves performance by avoiding redundant query execution
+- **Responsiveness**: The parser becomes more responsive, especially for large files
+- **Efficiency**: Query caching reduces the computational cost of parsing
+- **Scalability**: Query caching makes the parser more scalable for large projects

 ### 4. Incremental Parsing (Task 0.5)